FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/console.md

-revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. switch(s)                                Switch to a specific group by group ID.
+revokeSysConfigManager                   Revoke permission for system configuration by address. revokeUserTableManager                   Revoke permission for user table by table name and address. setSystemConfigByKey                     Set a system config. frozenContract                           Frozen the contract. unfrozenContract                         Unfrozen the contract. killContract                             Kill the contract. queryContractStatus                      Query the status of the contract. switch(s)                                Switch to a specific group by group ID.
 [create sql]                             Create table by sql.
 [delete sql]                             Remove records by sql.